min2ha/ukwa-site/content/target/51179/index.en.md

   "subject": "Brexit"
 }

-# London Evening Standard:  London must look to be a city-state if hard Brexit goes ahead

 Argues that London stands to lose more than Scotland from a hard Brexit.
 The government has totally ignored London's interests.
 It should seek more devolved powers and to keep more of its tax revenues.